 There is also a function to record the games played.
 Players can see the games they’ve played and see them from any player’s perspective.
 After each game, the player’s rating is recalculated.

 The network game mode is a multiplayer mode.
 In multiplayer mode, the player can play mahjong with his friends and the game can be started with just a few taps.
+You can play mahjong anywhere1.
 The player doesn’t need internet to start playing mahjong with friends.
 All he needs is an Android device at a distance, allowing a Wi-Fi connection to be established between them.

 In “network game” mode, one of the players (here called the “host”) starts the server on his device (by choosing to start the server).
 At the same time, the server starts sending announcements to the local network (via mdns), informing client devices of the server’s presence on the network.